Distinguishing Phylogenetic Level-2 Networks with Quartets and Inter-Taxon Quartet Distances: Preliminaries

 \begin{definition}[Semi-directed phylogenetic network] A \emph{(binary) semi-directed (phylogenetic) network} $N$ on $X$ is a partially directed graph that can be obtained from a binary rooted phylogenetic LSA network $N^+$ by undirecting all non-hybrid edges and suppressing the former root. \end{definition}

-In the definition above, the rooted network $N^+$ is called a \emph{rooted partner} of $N$ (see also \cref{fig:example_network}a and~b).
+In the definition above, the rooted network $N^+$ is called a \emph{rooted partner} of $N$ (see also \cref{fig:example_network}(a) and~(b)).
 We define hybrid nodes and edges in semi-directed networks analogously to those for rooted networks, and note that a semi-directed network may have parallel edges.
 A semi-directed network without hybrid nodes is a \emph{(binary unrooted) phylogenetic tree}.

-Since phylogenetic networks, whether rooted or semi-directed, never have cycles in the (semi-)directed sense, we use the term \emph{cycle} to mean edges forming a cycle in the fully undirected network.
-For instance, the level-2 networks in \Cref{fig:humans_example} each have three cycles.
+Since phylogenetic networks, whether rooted or semi-directed, never have cycles in the (semi-)directed sense, we use the term \emph{cycle} to mean nodes forming a cycle in the fully undirected network.
+For instance, the level-2 networks in \Cref{fig:humans_example} each have three cycles, with the semi-directed network on the right showing two 8-cycles, while the third is a 14-cycle that includes all nodes within the large blob.

-A \emph{blob} of a rooted or semi-directed network is a maximal connected subgraph without any cut edges.
+A \emph{blob} of a rooted or semi-directed network is a maximal weakly connected subgraph without any cut edges.
 An \emph{articulation node} of a blob is a node in the blob that is incident to a cut edge of the network.
 A blob with $m$ articulation nodes is called an \emph{$m$-blob}.
-The \emph{tree-of-blobs} of a semi-directed network is the phylogenetic tree that can be obtained from it by contracting every blob to a single node (see \cref{fig:example_network}c).
+By \emph{contracting} a blob, we mean replacing the blob by a single node, and suppressing it in case this node has degree-2.
+The \emph{tree-of-blobs} of a semi-directed network is the phylogenetic tree that can be obtained from it by contracting every blob (see \cref{fig:example_network}(c)).
 In the following definition, we list some additional properties that semi-directed networks may have.